 If you have dandruff, you probably agree with Malcolm Forbes!
 Trying to get rid of these flakes is sometimes really frustrating.
 Although not all kinds of dandruff are caused by seborrheic dermatitis (SB), SB is one of the most common causes of this issue, especially if dandruff is associated with the face, chest, or ears lesions.

-So stay tuned for more information on seborrheic dermatitis and its connection with Demodex.
+So, stay tuned with Ungex for more information on seborrheic dermatitis and its connection with Demodex.

 What is Seborrheic Dermatitis?